 Some members of the Soviet military become well-known names in the West, often because they wrote prolifically.

-Marshal of the Soviet Union Georgy Zhukov: Major player in the Great Patriotic War, he got the Hero of the Soviet Union medal four times (the only person to have done so legitimately), and is said to be Russian history's most decorated officer.
+- Marshal of the Soviet Union Georgy Zhukov: Major player in the Great Patriotic War, he got the Hero of the Soviet Union medal four times (the only person to have done so legitimately), and is said to be Russian history's most decorated officer.
 He is popularly believed to have arrested Lavrentiy Beria, who was chief of the NKVD under Stalin and one of the top figures in the Soviet hierarchy after Stalin's death.
-Contrary to what Aussies believe, Zhukov was the first man to defeat Imperial Japan in battle (Khalkhin Gol encirclement operation, 1939), and he did it with the neglected, ill-equipped eastern Soviet forces.
-He then went on to turn aside the initial German assault on Moscow and become the architect of Soviet victory at the Battle of Kursk, the first battle in which the famed Blitzkrieg strategy was defeated, signalling the beginning of the end for Nazi Germany.
+Contrary to what Aussies believe, Zhukov was the first man to defeat Imperial Japan in battle (Khalkhin Gol encirclement operation, 1939), and he did it with the neglected, ill-equipped Mongolian and eastern Soviet forces (whom he had nothing but admiration for).
+He was responsible for the Soviet offensive operation at Smolensk in July 1941, which forced the Germans onto the defensive and ended their (hopelessly optimistic) plan to occupy Moscow by the end of the month.
 In his time he was a highly underrated general among the Allies, and was actually seen by Eisenhower (the man who commanded Montgomery and Patton) as the finest general the Allied forces had to offer.
 Tactically he was only passably competent, and some such as Anthony Beevor have actually maintained that he was incompetent in this role, but it is hard to question that his planning and conduct of operations and his grasp of strategy was anything less than inspired.
 His 'style' was blunt and callous, but undeniably effective - like the man himself.
 Zhukov himself would have been very quick to point out the greater importance of his subordinates and colleagues (Vasilevsky, Rokossovsky, Vatutin, etcetc), rather than analysing his own role in isolation.

-Marshal of the Soviet Union Konstanty Ksawerowicz Rokossowski had a long and varied career.
+- Marshal of the Soviet Union Konstanty Ksawerowicz Rokossowski: Truly exceptional operational commander with a long and varied career.
 His style was unconventional and sophisticated - almost too much so.
 A Polish aristocrat by birth, he joined the Imperial Russian Army as a cavalryman and fought with distinction in World War I. During the October Revolution, he joined the Bolshevik Party, and won the Order of the Red Banner fighting Alexander Kolchak in the Urals.
 He also brought Damdin Sükhbaatar to power in the Mongolian People's Republic.
-He was a pioneer of tank assault and a close supported of Marshal Turkachevsky.
-This cost him his freedom and his fingernails in Stalin's Great Purge.
+He was a pioneer of tank assault and a close supported of Marshal Tuhkachevsky.
+This cost him his freedom, his teeth, and his fingernails in Stalin's Great Purge.
 He was brought back because of his gift for operational art in World War II, where his willingness to stand up to Stalin and excellent experience won him many admirers.
-Allegedly, his army group was assigned to flank-guard duty for the Battle Of Berlin (which was conducted by Zhukov and Konev's army groups) because Stalin wanted an ethnic Russian to capture the city and he wanted Rokossovsky to be ready to reinforce Koniev just in case the allies tried to take Berlin and/or start World War III.
-Fondly remembered in Russian historiography, he has fewer admirers in Poland, thanks to his part in the post-war Sovietization and Stalinization of the country and his advocacy of the use of force against Władysław Gomułka's reforms in 1956.
+His army group was assigned to flank-guard duty for the Battle Of Berlin (which was conducted by Zhukov and Konev's army groups) because Stalin wanted an ethnic Russian to capture the city and he wanted Rokossovsky to be ready to reinforce Koniev just in case the allies tried to take Berlin and/or start World War III.
+Fondly remembered in Russian historiography, he has fewer admirers in Poland thanks to his part in the post-war Sovietization and Stalinization of the country and his advocacy of the use of force against Władysław Gomułka's reforms in 1956.
 Supposedly said, "In Russia, they say I'm a Pole.
 In Poland, they say I'm a Russian" after his Polish experience.

-Lieutenant-Colonel Stanislav Petrov, who in 1983 was an officer with the missile warning people; the Soviet early warning satellite system picked up a launch (in reality it wasn't actually a launch, but sunlight being reflected off of high attitude clouds) and because he was aware of this and the circumstances (the US, if it were launching a pre-emptive strike, wouldn't just launch 5 missiles from silos in North Dakota, but would probably go all out) he decided to wait a bit before to alert his superiors.
+- Lieutenant-Colonel Stanislav Petrov, who in 1983 was an officer with the missile warning people; the Soviet early warning satellite system picked up a launch (in reality it wasn't actually a launch, but sunlight being reflected off of high attitude clouds) and because he was aware of this and the circumstances (the US, if it were launching a pre-emptive strike, wouldn't just launch 5 missiles from silos in North Dakota, but would probably go all out) he decided to wait a bit before to alert his superiors.
 He may have prevented a civilization-shattering nuclear exchange; however, he was initially never rewarded nor punished for his actions.
-Though Petrov found himself Hauled Before a Senate Subcommittee afterwards, the committee's conclusion was that he had acted sensibly and properly in the situation, but the fact that the early-warning system had malfunctioned in such a fashion would have been a great embarrassment to several Soviet politicians and scientists, so Petrov was just quietly transferred to another, less important post, and his story wasn't publicly told until after the fall of the USSR.
-Eventually, some do-gooders gave him a cash reward, which he used to buy a new vacuum cleaner.
-"I saved mankind and all I got was this stupid vacuum cleaner ha ha ha".
+Though Petrov found himself Hauled Before a Senate Subcommittee afterwards, the committee's conclusion was that he had acted sensibly and properly in the situation, but the fact that the early-warning system had malfunctioned in such a fashion would have been a great embarrassment to several Soviet politicians and scientists, so he was ultimately just quietly transferred to another, less important post, and his story wasn't publicly told until after the fall of the USSR.
+He has since been awarded by the UN and other humanitarian organizations for his actions, though he humbly insists that he was simply doing his job.